908Inc/CameraSDK/README.md

 Complete workflow is very simple and consists of two steps:

-## 1 - Present a StoryBuilderViewController instance
+### 1 Present a StoryBuilderViewController instance
-Lib uses storyboard, so you can use method from extension to get it:
+Lib uses storyboard, use method from extension to get it:

 ```swift
 let storyBuilder = StoryBuilderViewController.storyboardController()